Key Generative AI Statistics and Trends for 2025 [as of May 28, 2025]

 37% of respondents say their companies do not have an AI policy

-81% of comms leaders feel greater pressure to maximize impact with fewer resources compared to last year
+81% of comms leaders feel greater pressure to maximize impact with fewer resources compared to last year.
+Book a call with us today to see how we can help reduce that pressure immediately.

 People's confidence levels in their company's leveraging AI for communication benefits and adapting to rapid technological changes.